vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 VSPHERE_SSH_AUTHORIZED_KEY: # Paste in the contents of the SSH public key that you created in on the bootstrap machine.
 VSPHERE_TLS_THUMBPRINT: # if VSPHERE_INSECURE is false.
 The thumbprint of the vCenter Server certificate.
 VSPHERE_USERNAME: # A vSphere user account, including the domain name, with the required privileges for Tanzu Kubernetes Grid operation
-TKG_CUSTOM_IMAGE_REPOSITORY: # IP address or FQDN of your private registry
+TKG_CUSTOM_IMAGE_REPOSITORY: # IP address or FQDN of your private registry.
-TKG_CUSTOM_IMAGE_REPOSITORY_CA_CERTIFICATE: #Set if your private image registry uses a self-signed certificate.
-Provide the CA certificate in base64 encoded format
+TKG_CUSTOM_IMAGE_REPOSITORY_CA_CERTIFICATE: # Set if your private image registry uses a self-signed certificate.
+Provide the CA certificate in base64 encoded format.
+TKG_CUSTOM_IMAGE_REPOSITORY_SKIP_TLS_VERIFY: "rue/false" # Optional.
+Set to true if your private image registry uses a self-signed certificate and you do not use TKG_CUSTOM_IMAGE_REPOSITORY_CA_CERTIFICATE.
+Because the Tanzu connectivity webhook injects the Harbor CA certificate into cluster nodes, TKG_CUSTOM_IMAGE_REPOSITORY_SKIP_TLS_VERIFY should always be set to false when using Harbor.
 ```
 <!-- /* cSpell:enable */ -->

-For a full list of configurable values, see [Tanzu CLI Configuration File Variable Reference](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-tanzu-config-reference.html).
+For a full list of configurable values, see [Tanzu CLI Configuration File Variable Reference](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-tanzu-config-reference.html).

 ## Configure Node Sizes